revl/vcf_scanner/README.md

         std::array<char, 1024 * 1024> buffer;

-2. Create an instance of the header and the parser.
+2. Create an instance of the parser.

-        VCF_header vcf_header;

         VCF_scanner vcf_scanner;